svrooij/wp-geocoded-posts/geocoded-posts/readme.txt

 Installing this plugin is really easy.

 Just search in the Wordpress plugin directory for 'Geocoded posts'.
-Or download it right from [Github](https://github.com/svrooij/wp-geocoded-posts/) and copy the content of the `src` directory to `wp-content/plugins/geocoded-posts`.
+Or download it right from [Github](https://github.com/svrooij/wp-geocoded-posts/releases) and copy the `geocoded-posts` directory to `wp-content/plugins/`.

 == Changelog ==